 Mr. Marks has defended numerous individuals and companies that have been TARGETS of government authorized wiretaps.
 In defense of his clients, he has utilized his knowledge and experience in successfully attacking the legality of the wiretap(s) sought and obtained by the government, and has successfully opposed the government’s attempts to use the fruits or evidence of the wiretaps against his clients.

 On occasions, Mr. Marks has successfully established that the government’s wiretaps were obtained illegally thereby precluding the government from using evidence seized against his clients.
-As a defense attorney in cases involving wiretapping, Mr. Marks has put forth arguments before the court resulting in the suppression of evidence and the dismissal of charges against his clients.
+As a Denver federal criminal defense attorney who represents clients with cases involving wiretapping, Mr. Marks has put forth arguments before the court resulting in the suppression of evidence and the dismissal of charges against his clients.
 Mr. Marks has over 40 years experience in trying cases in state and federal courts where he has put to the test the legality of Court Ordered and authorized Title III wiretaps.